 Recoverable damages that make up a slip and fall settlement or jury damages award include

 -pain and suffering, loss of enjoyment of life

--lost income, value of household services, and lost fringe job benefits like overtime or union benefits.
+-lost income, the value of household services, and lost fringe job benefits like overtime or union benefits.
 Collectively these are known as economic damages or a plaintiff’s economic loss calculation.

--cost of past and future medical treatment, medical expenses, and reimbursement for out of pocket costs.
+-cost of past and future medical treatment, medical expenses, and reimbursement for out-of-pocket costs.

 -and other types of damages such as property damage

 What are the different types of notice?

 Notice is a notification to the defendant property owner that they need to remedy a dangerous condition.
 If a plaintiff cannot prove notice, the defendant will likely argue there should be no recovery because of the safe condition of its premises.
 Notice is usually proven in one of three ways.
 Sometimes a plaintiff suing can show notice in more than one way